tremho/tbTest/.aJournal/progress notes.md

 ------
 ##### 5/1 1:30 pm Saving progress with remaining issues:
-- binding updates not working
+- √ binding updates not working
+   - √ Proper injection of ComCommon fixed this

-- test component not appearing
+- ◊ test component not appearing
+  - √ problem 1: Not setting initial text
+  - problem 2: Not calling beforeLayout to form auto-bind
+      - √ Now it is called, but local binds weren't set
+      - √ Local binds are set

+  - issue 3: No style is applied
+    - ◊ come back to this

+  - click fails because the `handleAction` code is riot-specific and refers to `this.props.action` directly should use `getComponentAttribute`

+  - we should have a tagname prop that is portable

+q
 - stack layout test fails
 - fileApi needs to be implemented
 - menu icon not appearing
 - menu options tests not working
+- tools and indicators need to be implemented

+- ~20 round-trips of next/back will hang